How to Use Social Media in Recruiting Great Candidates

 Create and post good content.

 Remember, you’re hoping to attract the best talent—talent that’s pretty well connected, engaged and aware.
-If you’re unable to post relevant content, news, and information on a regular basis to your Twitter, LinkedIn, or Facebook accounts, it’s time to hire a full-time employee—dedicated to managing your social media presence.
+If you’re unable to post relevant content, news, and information on a regular basis to your Twitter, LinkedIn, or Facebook accounts, it’s time to hire a full-time employee—dedicated to managing your social media accounts.
 This is key to engaging potential candidates and keeping their attention.
 You’re only as relevant as your last post or tweet.
 So keep it fresh and consistent.
 Participate in Twitter chats and LinkedIn groups to cross-reference your brand with other topics, which will help to increase your content share and your brand visibility.

 Does your organization use social to find new hires?
 What does your social media strategy look like?
 Let us know in the comments.